Dylan Carlson Player Props: Cardinals vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks pitching staff is 21st in MLB with a collective 8.3 strikeouts per nine innings.
+- The 8.4 strikeouts per nine innings compiled by the Diamondbacks pitching staff ranks 22nd in the league.

-- The Diamondbacks have a 4.38 team ERA that ranks 15th among all league pitching staffs.
+- The Diamondbacks have a 4.53 team ERA that ranks 17th among all MLB pitching staffs.

-- Diamondbacks pitchers combine to rank 24th in baseball in home runs surrendered (23 total, 1.4 per game).
+- Diamondbacks pitchers combine to surrender 26 total home runs at a clip of 1.4 per game (fifth-most in the league).

-- Jameson (2-0) starts for the Diamondbacks, his second of the season.
+- Bumgarner (0-2) gets the starting nod for the Diamondbacks in his fourth start of the season.
+He has a 7.90 ERA in 13 2/3 innings pitched, with eight strikeouts.

-- His last appearance came on Wednesday against the Milwaukee Brewers, when the righty tossed four scoreless innings while allowing three hits.
+- In his most recent appearance -- out of the bullpen on Tuesday -- the left-hander threw 2/3 innings against the St. Louis Cardinals while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.